chromapolis/postchain/docs/quick-guide.md

 It is included into [GTXTestModule](https://bitbucket.org/chromawallet/postchain2/src/fcd30c7e6f3820f98235a474ce5fd1f89f564311/src/main/kotlin/net/postchain/configurations/singlegtxnode.kt?at=master&fileviewer=file-view-default#singlegtxnode.kt-55) which includes schema in an inline string and also includes an example of a query implementation.

-More complex example can be found in [the turorial](http://???).
-TODO
+More complex example can be found in [the turorial](https://bitbucket.org/chromawallet/postchain2-examples/src/276b363658b88937b621659185aecf58709537cc/tutorial-etk.md?at=master&fileviewer=file-view-default).

 If it is necessary to use custom transaction format, it can be done in following way: